 Cleansing is an essential step to removing any excess dirt, oil, or pollutants to your skin and giving a clean surface for the rest of your skincare ingredients.
-However, with the sudden drop in temperature during the fall, often leading to dry skin, you might want to switch your cleanser out for something that is a bit gentler.
+However, when it gets colder in the Autumn, often leading to dry skin, you might want to switch your cleanser out for something that is a bit gentler.

 We don’t want to overdo it and strip the skin of the natural, protective lipid layer.
 Generally, I find that the tweak you need to do to your routine depends on your skin type.